nathanbraun/nathanbraun-com/content/books/principles.md

 himself at one point recommend.

 # Examples
-This book is good, but can give off a bit of a platitude vibe, which turns some people off and also makes me feel like a bit of a fanboy talking about it.
+This book is good, but can give off a platitude vibe, which turns some people off.

 So I figured I'd give a few examples of ideas that I've personally found useful.
 If these seem intriguing, might want to check out the rest of my notes (further below) or read the book.
-If not, might want to pass.

 ## Navigating Levels
 One idea that was useful to me when writing [LTCWFF](ltcwff) was the idea of